t27duck/readme/README.md

 - I can be blunt.
 Do not take it personally.
 - I can be a smart-ass at times.
 Just tell me to stop and I will do my best to stop if it irks you.
-- Do not take every piece of advice I give as gospel.
+- Take every piece of advice I give as gospel.
 - Challenge my ideas.
 I am always looking for alternatives and will consider them.
 - Ask me questions.
 - Don't spin your wheels working on a problem, but don't immediately give up and come to me if you have not at least tried to get over your obstacle.
 - If you don't like something I do, tell me.
-I can take it.
+Jokes are fun.
 - Don't be a complete jerk to me, and I will do the same to you.

 ## History